Adam Enfroy Logo

 Consider A Poll Or Survey (Or Multiple Ones)

-The right webinar solution will have the functionality to create polls and surveys that you can use during your live event.
+The right webinar solution will have the functionality to create polls and surveys you can use during your live event.

 Depending on the type of webinar, various templates can help you with the content and questions for your polls and surveys.